SylwiaGrudkowska/JDemetra-documentation/pages/reference-manual/modelling-spec-tramo.md

     These basic structures enable the generation of not only AO, LS, TC, SO and RP outliers but also sophisticated intervention variables that are well-adjusted to the particular case.
     No intervention variables are included in the pre-defined specifications.
 They can only be added to the user-defined specifications.

- - **Ramp effects**, *regression variables; --* - A ramp effect means a linear increase or decrease in the level of the series over a specified time interval $t_{0}$ to $\ t_{1}$.
+ - **Ramp effects**, *regression variables; --*  A ramp effect means a linear increase or decrease in the level of the series over a specified time interval $t_{0}$ to $\ t_{1}$.
 All dates of the ramps must occur within the time series      span.
 Ramps can overlap other ramps, additive outliers and level shifts.
-The graph and formula are available in the       section 7.1.1.
+The graph and formula are available in section *7.1.1.
+Linearisation with the TRAMO and RegARIMA models* in the *Annex*.
    No ramps are included in the pre-defined specifications.
 They can only be added to the user-defined specifications.

- - **User-defined variables**, *regression variables; --* - The user-defined variable is an external regressor included by the user in the TRAMO model.
+ - **User-defined variables**, *regression variables; --* The user-defined variable is an external regressor included by the user in the TRAMO model.
 To add a user-defined variable to the model, one must specify the corresponding variable by   clicking the *Name* field and choosing a variable from the list.
-It should be noted that such variables must have been    previously defined (see 3.1.2), otherwise the list is empty.
+It should be noted that such variables must have been    previously defined, otherwise the list is empty.
 The user-defined regression variable associated to a         specific component should not contain effects that have to be associated with another component.
 Therefore, the           following rules should be obeyed:
     * The variable assigned to the trend or to the seasonally adjusted series should not contain a seasonal pattern;
     * The variable assigned to the seasonal should not contain a trend (or level);
     * The variable assigned to the irregular should contain neither a seasonal pattern nor a trend (or level).